 The Cut said that even though Netflix bought the rights to their story, the Broaddus family did not want to be involved in making The Watcher.
 Like many other people who have been the focus of actual crime shows, likely, they’d instead the series hadn’t been made at all.

 Instead, they sold the rights so they could still have some say in how the story was told.
-This happened after Lifetime put out a movie in 2016 called The Watcher, which was also based on the Broaddus’ story but which they couldn’t stop and over which they had no say.
+This happened after Lifetime put out a movie in 2016 called The Watcher, which was also based on the Broaddus’ story but which they couldn’t stop and had no say over.